Storing, Transporting and Disposing of Mercury in Your Home

 What to Do if You Have Mercury in Your Home

-Many people have containers of elemental or metallic mercury in their homes left over from science projects or other sources.
+Many people have found containers of elemental or metallic mercury in their homes.
 If you have metallic mercury in your home, you need to exercise extreme caution with it and package it to prevent any leaks or spills.
 See the next two sections of this page to find how to package, transport and dispose of mercury.

 - Place all mercury-containing products or containers of mercury inside a larger container with a tight fitting lid.

 - Place kitty litter or oil-absorbent matter around the product to protect it from breaking or sudden shocks.